simark/documentation/en/user/configuration.rst

 Theme
 ~~~~~

 wallabag is customizable.
 You can choose your prefered theme here.
 You can also create a new one, a chapter is dedicated for this.
+The default theme is ``Material``, it's the theme used in the documentation screenshots.

 Items per page
 ~~~~~~~~~~~~~~